Adoptions By Family and Relatives

 How We Can Help

 If you are a stepparent, or a relative of a child whose biological parents are no longer willing to accept their parental responsibility, AAA Family Law can take you through the steps of becoming the legal parent of this child.
-Please call AAA Family Law at (407) 260-6001 to schedule a free thirty-minute initial consultation.
-There is an hourly charge for additional consultation time.
+Please call AAA Family Law at (407) 260-6001 to schedule an initial consultation.
 See Family Lawyer Retainer Fees.
 Click on Contact Us for a map and directions to the AAA Family Law office.

 Our attorney retainer fees for an uncontested adoption range from $1,000 to $1,250, depending on its level of complexity of your case.